Oil and Gas Royalties: 2020 Guide

 Oil And Gas Royalty Deductions Guide for Tax Season

 As a part of a mineral rights lease, those who receive oil and gas royalties can be essentially viewed as small (or large) business owners.
-Every piece of income that is generated from the well’s royalty payments are subject to income tax.
+Every piece of income that is generated from the well’s royalty payments is subject to income tax.
 However, applying oil and gas royalty directions during tax season can help mineral rights owners save more on their operating costs.

 By far, the most common deduction for oil and gas royalties comes in the form of a depletion alliance.
 Aptly named, a depletion allowance allows taxpayers to write off the loss of a property’s value as the natural resources are depleted.
 Depletion allowances come at a standard 15% of gross income, however more exact amounts of oil reserve depletion can be calculated.

 Like a stock yields dividends, owning a percentage share of mineral rights yields oil royalties.
 Whereas these payments are variable, but steady bits of income, there may come a time where oil royalty owners want to cash out.